MetroStar/ib_manifest_util/documentation/docs/user-guide/creating_dockerfile_templates.md

 * a list of linux packages
 * a list of packages which start with an underscore

 That last one is rather interesting.
-Because of the way ...
+Because of the linting stage of the IB Pipeline, packages that lead with an underscore are deemed a security threat.
+To avoid conflicts, we remove the underscore temporarily and add it back on the other side of the fence.

 All you need to do is replace these 3 things with the jinja syntax for handling those lists.
 Instead of many lines of `COPY` statments, you'll now have: